molybdenumsoftware/.github/profile/README.md

 ### Who are you?

-Currently, this is an initiative by [Shahar "Dawn" Or], with interest from several of his peers.
+This is an initiative by [Shahar "Dawn" Or], with interest from several of his peers.

 [mob programming]: https://www.remotemobprogramming.org/
 [Shahar "Dawn" Or]: https://github.com/mightyiam